SpaTeoGL: Spatiotemporal Graph Learning for Interpretable Seizure Onset Zone Analysis from Intracranial EEG: Experimental Protocol and Results

 For baseline comparison, we include \texttt{HVG+LR} (inspired by \cite{sadoun2024scsa_vg}) for SOZ versus non-SOZ electrode classification.
 HVG converts each one-dimensional time series into a graph using the horizontal visibility criterion \cite{luque2009hvg}.
 To address the resulting high dimensionality, we select three windows per recording (pre-onset, onset, and post-onset), compute the corresponding HVG adjacency matrices, average them, and vectorize the upper-triangular entries.
 Principal Component Analysis (PCA) is then applied for dimensionality reduction, followed by logistic regression for classification.

-The results in Table~\ref{tab:summary_patients_single} indicate that \texttt{SpaTeoGL} is more conservative in labeling electrodes as seizure-related, thereby reducing false positives and improving non-SOZ (class~0) identification.
+{For quantitative comparison, we report class-wise channel identification scores in Table~\ref{tab:summary_patients_single}.
+Class 1 corresponds to SOZ channels, and its score is defined as the fraction of clinically labeled SOZ channels that are correctly identified by the method, i.e., SOZ recall/sensitivity.
+Class 0 corresponds to non-SOZ channels, and its score is defined as the fraction of non-SOZ channels that are correctly identified as non-SOZ, i.e., non-SOZ specificity.
+The Total column reports the overall channel-level accuracy}.
+This table indicates that \texttt{SpaTeoGL} is more conservative in labeling electrodes as seizure-related, thereby reducing false positives and improving non-SOZ (class~0) identification.
 Across all recordings, \texttt{SpaTeoGL} outperforms \texttt{HVG+LR} on non-SOZ classification, while achieving comparable performance for SOZ (class~1) detection.
 The statistical comparison shown in Fig.~\ref{fig:Hist}, based on normalized interpolated histograms, confirms no significant difference for SOZ classification ($p=0.6404$) but a significant advantage for non-SOZ classification ($p=0.0048$).
 This results in an overall accuracy of 70\% for \texttt{SpaTeoGL}, compared to 62\% for \texttt{HVG+LR} (Table~\ref{tab:summary_patients_single}).